ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/configuration.md

 `on_master_only`: If this attribute is true, and the service's *master_election* attribute is also true, the backup job will only be run on the master host for the service.

+`sharded`: When this attribute is true, the dataset is considered a sharded (partitioned) dataset, so float will **not** automatically attempt to restore it on new servers: the idea is that for sharded datasets, the application layer is responsible for data management.
+This attribute is false by default.

 `owner`: For filesystem paths, the user that will own the files upon restore.